Is EA Exam Hard? What Makes It Difficult + Solutions

 - Checking email every 30 minutes

-- ✅ One small forgotten detail can cost crucial points
+- Detail precision — One forgotten dollar threshold or deadline can cost critical points

-- ✅ No partial credit for "almost right" answers
+- No partial credit — There is no reward for “almost right” answers

 How to Make the "Difficult" Parts Easier